exponential-decay/droid-signature-files/openpreserve-container-blog/dev1-sample-container-file/README.md

 # Sample File for Open Preserve Blog on Container Identification

-The container created is a zip file, containing two folders and two files.
+The container created is a zip file.
+Within that two folders and two files.

 The structure is as follows: